jforman/binder/README.markdown

 python manage.py dumpdata -o binder/fixtures/initial_data.json
 ```

+### Encrypted TSIG Keys ###

+Starting with version 1.5, TSIG keys inside the database are encrypted using the [Crytography](https://cryptography.io/en/latest/fernet/) library and Fernet facilities.

+Normally on startup, a new Fernet encryption key is created.
+This will change upon reboot as the process dies and restarts.

+If you wish to use a statically configured encryption/decryption key, one must pass the DJANGO_FERNET_KEY environment variable, containing this key string.
+This *should* be used in production.
+This key *MUST* be kept secret or your TSIG keys will be able to be decrypted.

 ## External configuration ##

 Aside from the Binder application itself, other infrastructure is required